-Whether students are throwing pieces on the wheel or working with their hands, they will have the opportunity to explore the properties of clay at all levels.
-The Ceramics program is designed to develop a student’s skill in molding clay, with an emphasis on hand-building and wheel-throwing in a well equipped studio.
-Opportunities to learn about clay are supported in the Academic, Work Crew, and Interim programs.
+Whether students are throwing pieces on the wheel or hand-building, they will have the opportunity to explore the properties of clay at all levels.
+The Ceramics program is designed to develop a student’s skill in molding clay, with an emphasis on hand-building and wheel-throwing in a well-equipped studio.
+Opportunities to learn about clay are supported by the Academic, Service Crew, and Interim programs.

 The academic curriculum serves as a comprehensive introduction to the ceramics process and technique.
 It is designed to provide students with opportunities to learn the language of clay (form and surface) and explore its potential as an expressive medium.
 Experimentation with the embellishment of a clay surface will extend knowledge of line, texture, pattern, and variation.
 Students also examine the historical and cultural role of clay to broaden their perspective of ceramic arts as an expressive medium.
 Students are encouraged to discover their original voice with the material and explore the functional and sculptural qualities of clay.